What Every Woman Should Know Before Talking to a Doctor About Sexual Dysfunction

 3. It’s OK to fire your doctor.
 “Patient” is another word for “client.”
 Communication is the foundation of any relationship.
 You should feel comfortable talking about uncomfortable subjects with your doctor.
 If you try discussing sexual dysfunction and aren’t satisfied with the response: take your business elsewhere!

 4. Write your questions down.
 Keeping a list of questions is an excellent way to prepare for your visit.
-Not only will the list remind you of everything you want to ask, it can offer a safety net to fall back on if you’re too uncomfortable to stay focused.
+Not only will the list remind you of everything you want to ask, but it can also offer a safety net to fall back on if you’re too uncomfortable to stay focused.

 5. How to broach the subject.
 Sometimes, the most difficult aspect is simply getting started.
 Some women find it helpful to introduce the subject by saying, “I’m wondering if you might be able to help me with a problem I’ve been having.”